 The local cuisine

 Enjoy grilled and stewed meat, trout cooked over charcoal and other traditional dishes, complemented by Messenikolas wine (a fine vintage).
 The stone tavernas at Kalyvia Pezoulas, Belokomitis and Neohori, in the region of Tsardaki, are famous for their good food and hospitable atmosphere.
-In the morning and afternoon you’ll enjoy a leisurely coffee while basking in the sun next to the lake.
+In the morning and afternoon, you’ll enjoy a leisurely coffee while basking in the sun next to the lake.

 Hidden gems of Lake Plastira

-Winery and wine museum
+The wineries and wine museum

 Villages near the lake